asnts18/ai201-project1-unofficial-guide-starter/planning.md

      with my specified chunk size and overlap" is a plan. -->

 **Milestone 3 — Ingestion and chunking:**
+I’ll use Claude with the Domain, Documents, and Chunking Strategy sections to build a parser for Reddit threads and comment trees.
+I expect it to preserve parent-child comment context and filter out irrelevant chatter, and I’ll verify this by checking whether each chunk still contains a coherent housing discussion.

 **Milestone 4 — Embedding and retrieval:**
+I’ll use Claude with the Retrieval Approach and Evaluation Plan sections.
+I expect it to create retrieval code that finds relevant comment clusters for questions about broker fees, sublets, commute advice, and apartment search tools, and I’ll test it against the five evaluation questions.

 **Milestone 5 — Generation and interface:**
+I’ll use Claude with the Architecture and Evaluation Plan sections to generate answers and a simple interface.
+I expect it to summarize Reddit advice carefully, flag uncertainty, and cross-check important claims against Northeastern and Massachusetts sources when needed.